-Season Update The 2019 season has been a tough one for much of the country.
+Season Update The 2020 season has been a tough one for much of the country.
 Summer dry is the norm so we try to farm accordingly.
 This year was an exceptional and extended dry.
-March tupping is usually challenging as it is often when feed covers are at their lowest and low quality and ewes are often losing weight.
+March tupping is usually challenging as it is often when feed covers are at their lowest and low quality, ewes are often losing weight.
 Our philosophy is to produce sheep that can handle the conditions without supplement, with ewes on a no drench policy, rebounding quickly after a tough season.
-The ewes were light going to the ram this yr with 2ths in the mid 50kg range.
-We did have some much needed rain in March/ April but it was too little and not often enough.
-Parasite loads and FE were apparent.
-At 188 % scanning the Stud ewes are back about 10 % this year but with a very pleasing 1% dry rate.
-Only 1 dry 2th !
-The reduced scanning % is less triplets and a few more singles.
-Very pleased with the result.
+The ewes were light going to the ram this yr, in the mid 50kg range.
+We did have some much needed rain in March/ April and are in much better shape than much of the country now.
+197 % scanning for Stud ewes with a 4% dry rate.
+Higher dry rate than average but a good result for the season.
+Stud hoggets scanned 134 % .

 5 Longevity At theother end of the flock are the old ewes.
 Longevity is highly valued and Nikau has a 'longevity mob' of aged ewes, 6 yrs plus.
 These are Nikau genetics; commercial ewes with consistent twinning and solid feet, mouths and constitution.
 An old ewe in this environment is the gold in the flock.
 She has never been 'on the radar' and has survived and produced through drought, FE, parasites and all the other challenges our areas has.
 This mob is mated to top Nikau rams with the goal of producing daughters to screen into the stud flock.
 This is another source of female genetics based on longevity and performance.